OldSensei/job_system/README.md

-Is is a draft version of job system.
+It is a draft version of job system.